For Students and Experienced Midwives

 If you are just starting out, looking for a preceptor (a clinical educator), or starting a midwifery practice, becoming a CAM member is a great way to connect with other midwives and become more involved in your local midwifery community.
 You can join CAM on our Become a Member page.
-For those of you looking to connect with other midwife students in the California, please consider joining our CAM student Yahoo Group Also please check our Contact page to find our student representatives.
-They would be happy to answer any questions you have.

 California Licensed Midwives are licensed and regulated by the Medical Board of California.
 California's midwifery licensing process requires students to enroll in a midwifery school that is approved by the Medical Board of California.
 Through such an approved program the student will gain academic training, specific clinical experiences, master entry-level midwifery skills, qualify for midwifery board exams and subsequent licensure in California.
 Here are the basic steps to becoming a midwife in California.